praveenkumar3117/RISC-V-Simulation/README.md

 # RISC-V-Simulater
-The project consist of three phases:
+The project consists of three phases:

 Phase1: Nonpipelining Implementation